Karaoki15/AudioToText/README.md

 3. Via browser automation the bot uploads the file to a speech‑to‑text service and starts transcription.
 4. When ready, the text is fetched and sent back (split into parts if needed).
 5. Temporary files are removed.
+6. _(Optional for coaching)_ The bot formats the transcript as an **LLM‑ready prompt** you can paste into ChatGPT to analyze manager performance and extract action items.

 ## 💬 Commands & UI <a id="ui"></a>